SlippingGitty/Linux-Surface-Wizard/README.md

 I have found that distros like Ubuntu *love* to keep GRUB from showing, so you have to comment out "GRUB_TIMEOUT=0" to "#GRUB_TIMEOUT=0" in order to unhide it.

-From there, you can then select the kernel module and be on your way to using your computer like a normal person.
+From there, you can then select the boot entry and be on your way to using your computer like a normal person.

 ### Where do I start?
 1, 2, preferably 3, then optionally 4.
 If neccessary, 5, then finish with 6 and reboot to see if it worked.